tonylukasavage/ti-mocha/README.md

 ## Issues and Contributing

-Distributed under [MIT License](LICENSE).
 Please report issues, new features/reporters, or requests in this repo's [issue tracker](https://github.com/tonylukasavage/ti-mocha/issues).
 Bear in mind that this is a straight-up, minimal porting effort to make mocha work with Titanium.
 If you want additional features or functionality in mocha itself, please report them in the [mocha](https://github.com/visionmedia/mocha) repository.

 ## TODO